Troy-Qasper/Zurvival-Capstone/README.md

 ## Getting Started
 The first level introduced is a tutorial level designed to allow players to get used to controls and how many shots it may take to kill a zombie.
 It functions as a normal map, however, after completing 1 wave (killing 1 zombie) you will unlock the next level, though players may use this area to practice.
 ## Prerequisites
--Windows x64 OS
+- Windows x64 OS
--4 GB of RAM
+- 4 GB of RAM
--3 GB Available on HDD/SSD
+- 3 GB Available on HDD/SSD
 ## Installing
 To install the game follow this short tutorial.
-If you wish to install without the tutorial locate and install the contents within the "Game" folder.
+1. If you wish to install without the tutorial locate and install the contents within the "Game" folder.
-Following this step launch the "ZurvivalCapstone" executable and the game will start.
+2. Following this step launch the "ZurvivalCapstone" executable and the game will start.
-Finally, after the game loads, hit the "Play" button and select the first level (tutorial) to begin.
+3. Finally, after the game loads, hit the "Play" button and select the first level (tutorial) to begin.
 ## Testing

 ## Unity Store Assets